XieLipeng0830/OpenJudge/docs/built_in_graders/format.md

 asyncio.run(main())
 ```

----
+## Length & Quality Control

+This category provides graders for controlling output length and detecting repetitive patterns.

-## LengthPenaltyGrader
+### LengthPenaltyGrader

-Applies penalties to responses that are too short or too long.
-Useful for controlling output verbosity.
+Applies penalties to responses that are too short or too long, helping you control output verbosity.
+This grader enforces response length constraints by penalizing overly verbose outputs while ensuring minimum content length, making it valuable for training models to generate concise yet complete responses.

-**When to use:**
-- Enforcing response length constraints
-- Penalizing overly verbose outputs
-- Ensuring minimum content length
-- Training models for concise responses

 **Parameters:**